ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/details-page.md

 Note the output of the command.
 This generated several files for us and also updated our main routing module.
 We now have a new route called `tea-details`.
 If we do a little URL hacking in our browser, we can even display the page.
 Neat!

 But, we want details for a specific tea, so our route will need to have the tea ID as part of it.
 Let's start by modifying the route to take a parameter.
-Edit the `src/app/tea-details/tea-details-routing.module.ts` module file to add an `:id` parameter to the path and to guard the route.
+Edit the `src/app/tea-details/tea-details-routing.module.ts` module file to add an `:id` parameter to the path.
+While we are here, also add the guard to the route.

 ```typescript
 import { NgModule } from '@angular/core';